zinzy/zinzy.website-v2/_pages/Then.md

 ### I've been building things for the web since there were still five Spice Girls
 Somehow I ended up with a degree in literature and linguistics.
 How is this all connected, you ask?
 Well, [naming things](http://www.tbray.org/ongoing/When/200x/2005/12/23/UPI), of course.
 Parallel to my hopes of becoming a humanities PhD, I had been running a design studio since I was 18.
 Back then, building sites and helping out startups was an easy way to make money.
 Eventually, it'd come to mean [more than just that](/work).

 The imposter syndrome self-taught designers and researchers may feel resonates very, very deeply with me.
-It was until 13 years in that I began feeling like a proper designer.
+It wasn't until 13 years in that I began feeling like a proper designer.
 I've found, though, that there is something very beautiful and effective in learning by solving your own problems.
 I suppose that's also very much my learning style.

 ### Speaking of learning styles, I'm neurodivergent
 My understanding of how I work and what that means for my life is on a seemingly never-ending journey.
 Unlike what people often think when they meet me, I wasn't blessed with a dust-free school career.
 I was put on the fast track for mathematics at age seven, but got bored and fannied my way through elementary school, wondering why I was so different.